Dragostea din tei: Use in popular media

 US Billboard Hot 100 number-one "Live Your Life" (2008) by T.I. (left; pictured in 2008) and Rihanna (right; pictured in 2011) samples and interpolates "Dragostea din tei".

 "Dragostea din tei" has been adapted into over 35 languages.
 Among numerous parodies produced, "Le poulailler" by Le 6–9 and "Ma cé ki?
-Massimo" by Gargia—both released in 2004—became top 10 hits in France, competing on the charts with both O-Zone's original and Haiducii's cover.
-Another notable parody, "Pluma Gay" released by Spanish comedy duo Los Morancos de Triana in 2005, featured gay-themed lyrics and gained popularity throughout Latin America.
-According to La Provences Guilledoux, the parody contributed to the gay icons status of the O-Zone members within the region's LGBTQ community.
-In 2008, American rapper T.I. and Barbadian singer Rihanna released "Live Your Life", which prominently samples and interpolates "Dragostea din tei".
+Massimo" by Gargia—both released in 2004—became the top 10 songs in France, competing on the charts with both O-Zone's original and Haiducii's cover.
+Another parody, "Pluma Gay" released by Spanish comedy duo Los Morancos de Triana in 2005, featured gay-themed lyrics and gained popularity throughout Latin America.
+The parody contributed to the gay icons status of the O-Zone members within the region's LGBTQ community.
+In 2008, American rapper T.I. and Barbadian singer Rihanna released "Live Your Life", which samples and interpolates "Dragostea din tei".
 The song achieved global commercial success, topping the Billboard Hot 100 in the United States and reaching number two in the United Kingdom, among other territories.

 Balan has reinterpreted "Dragostea din tei" in multiple projects.
 In 2006, he recorded a grunge version titled "Sugar Tunes Numa Numa" with his band Balan, and in 2008, he released "Numa Numa 2" as a B-side to his single "Mm-ma-ma" under the moniker Crazy Loop.
 A separate reinterpretation, also titled "Numa Numa 2", was issued in 2018 featuring American singer Marley Waters.
 In 2024, French DJ David Guetta and American band OneRepublic interpolated "Dragostea din tei" in their single "I Don't Wanna Wait", which reached the top 20 in several countries, including Germany and the United Kingdom.
 Other artists have also performed the song live, either as covers or parodies, such as Romanian singer Inna and American group Bloodhound Gang.
 It has additionally been featured in episodes of various international editions of Your Face Sounds Familiar—a show where celebrity contestants impersonate singers.